Installing OpenRCT2 on Linux/BSD

 You will need to use the offline installer for the game, the default GOG Galaxy installer will not work with this method.

 Once this is done, you can now start OpenRCT2.
 You will be asked to provide the location of your files.
 Select I have downloaded the offline GOG installer for RollerCoaster Tycoon 2, but I haven’t installed it yet.
-A file picker will open, simply point it to the file you just downloaded and OpenRCT2 should take care of the rest for you.
+A file picker will open, simply point it to the .exe file you just downloaded and OpenRCT2 should take care of the rest for you.